OpenBankingUK/conformance-suite/README.md

 * NEW: [Test Case Design](docs/test-case-design.md) : The functional conformance suite provides a cross-platform, language agnostic representation of test cases.
 The primary purpose is to determine whether an implementer resource complies with requirements of specifications and conditions, regulations and standards.
 * NEW: [Discovery Design](docs/discovery.md): Provides a configurable model that allows an implementer to describe information on endpoint availability and data structure.

-### v0.2.0-alpha (11th January 2019)

-The contents of this release will be advised presently.

 ## Quickstart
 * * *